 • Look into general liability insurance: Liability insurance protects against calamities like property damage or physical injury as a result of normal business.

 • Open business bank accounts: As a business owner, keep your finances separate.
-Run all transactions for the business through a business account and personal transactions through personal accounts.
+Run all transactions for the business through a how to open a business bank account and personal transactions through personal accounts.
 You can transfer money from your business to your personal accounts to pay yourself, which is helpful for tax purposes.

 Pro tip: You may be wondering how to obtain an LLC license, but that phrase isn’t quite accurate.
 There is no LLC license per se, but there are city, county, and state licenses and permits that could pertain to your company.
 Check out our list of possible licenses and permits to look into.